We thank Momoko from Japan, who wrote this article in French, a language she only recently started to study. Silviaex translated the article.

 And yet, due to the cultural differences in daily life, there are some peculiar dissimilarities.

-It is for this reason that the floor of the house is 10 / 15 cm higher than the floor at the entrance.
+It is for this reason that the floor of the Japanese house is 10 / 15 cm higher than the floor at the entrance.
 Thanks to this habit (of taking off one’s shoes), no dust can enter the house, and it thus stays clean and hygienic.

 In the traditional Japanese house one notices a great wisdom towards daily life, acquired over some time.

-In the past, when there was no air-conditioning, houses were built in order to be pleasant to live in, even in the summer heat and humid climate.
+In the past, when there was no air-conditioning, houses were built in order to make it pleasant to live in, even in the summer heat and humid climate.
 That is why the window opened onto the garden and opposite the door, so as to allow the passage of fresh air through the house; a sort of natural air-conditioning.

 In traditional rooms, the floor is often covered by «tatamis», a rectangular mat made of woven straw packed with rice straw.
 The size of a tatamis is normally 180cm width per 90cm length and it exists also in half-size.
 Tatamis are also used as a unit of measure as it helps to determine the size of the house.